Taleb03/NewsWebApp/README.md

-# 🗞📰 NovaNews
+# 📰 NovaNews

 ![image](https://github.com/user-attachments/assets/23cd3e26-5262-43b4-b4f1-1ded634f0e43)

 ## 📝 Overview

-**GlobalNews** is a modern, responsive front-end news website built to showcase real-world news content with clean design and intuitive layout.
+**NovaNews** is a modern, responsive front-end news website built to showcase real-world news content with clean design and intuitive layout.
 This project emulates a professional media site with sections like World News, Business Narratives, Tech Frontiers, and more.

 Built using **React**, **Vite**, and **TailwindCSS**, the project emphasizes performance, maintainability, and scalability.